RickStrahl/BlogPosts/2023-06/Creating a Runtime Checker and Installer for a .NET Core WPF Application/CreatingARuntimeCheckerAndInstallerForANetCoreWpfApplication.md

 And we're done!

 ### How I'm using this Launcher
-The launcher can be used interactively from the command line or you can launch it from an installer.
+The launcher can be used interactively from the command line or you can launch it from within an installer.

 In Markdown Monster I already am using an optional launcher program to provide shortcut access to the main executable  named `mm.exe`.
-For the most part it simply forwards the command line to the larger main executable.
+For the most part it simply forwards the command line to the larger main executable, but for the runtime installer I simply added an additional command line option to perform the install described here.
+Since the code is a single file it's easy to add to an existing project with minimal impact - all that needs to happen is the check for the command line and calling the install component.

 > In .NET Core because the main EXE  is not actually your code and therefore very small, you can now simply rename the main exe to the shortcut.
 But alas since I need a launcher, I continue to use the old `mm.exe` file, leave it as a Net472 executable and add support for the `-runtimeinstall` switch to handle the installation tasks.